rafalkac02/directory-traverser/README.md

 # Directory Traverser

 A dockerized Scala command-line application that lists files from a given directory.
-It recursively trav
+It traverses recursively through all the subfolders.

 **Usage:**
 ```